anfragment/zen/README.md

   </tbody>
 </table>

+## Running & Building

+Zen is based on [Wails](https://wails.io), a framework for building desktop applications using Go and web technologies.
+Follow the [installation instructions](https://wails.io/docs/gettingstarted/installation) to install it on your system.
+Use `wails build` to build Zen, and `wails dev` to run it in development mode.

 ## License
 This project is licensed under the [MIT License](https://github.com/anfragment/zen/blob/master/LICENSE).
 Some code and assets included with Zen are licensed under different terms.
 For more information, see the [COPYING](https://github.com/anfragment/zen/blob/master/COPYING.md) file.